PressureDesk

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The tool has zero parameters, so baseline is 4.
-The description does not need to add parameter information since there are none.
+The tool has zero parameters, so the baseline is 4 as per instructions.
+The description does not need to add parameter info since none exist, and it provides value by listing output fields.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.